Teburoro Tito

-Teburoro Tito (born 25 August 1953) is an I-Kiribati politician and diplomat who served as the third president of Kiribati from 1994 to 2003.
+Teburoro Tito (born 25 August 1953) is an I-Kiribati politician and diplomat.
+He served as the third president of Kiribati from 1994 to 2003.

+Tito was born in Tanaeang, Tabiteuea North.
+After receiving a government scholarship in 1971, he studied at the University of the South Pacific in Fiji, graduating in 1977 with a Bachelor of Science and a Certificate in Education.
+In 1980, Tito returned to Kiribati and served as an officer of the Ministry of Education.
+In 1987, he was elected as member of parliament for the Teinainano Urban Council constituency in South Tarawa.
+Tito resigned from parliament in 2017 to become the permanent representative of Kiribati to the United Nations.

 Early life

 Teburoro Tito was born in Tanaeang, a village in Tabiteuea North, on 25 August 1952 or 1953.
 (Note: A man also named Teburoro Tito served as manager of the Tabiteuea North mronron.
 Sources do not say if this Teburoro Tito has any relation to the former president.)
 In 1971, Tito received a government scholarship to attend the University of the South Pacific in Fiji.
 He was the president of the students' association in 1976 and 1977.
 Tito graduated in 1977 with a Bachelor of Science and a Certificate in Education.
 Afterwards, he stayed at the university until 1979 as the student coordinator.